 Participation in research:

 Attempts are made to subsidize participants whenever possible.
 However, there is not enough funding available to support all students who are interested in doing research.
-A small stipend is available from the Dean's office for DDS students who have been selected to participate in the Summer Dental Research Program.
-Application for participation in the Summer Dental Research Program is a 2-step process: (1) submission of a Letter of Intent in the Fall semester and (2) submission of a research proposal in January.
+A small stipend is available from the Dean's Office for DDS students who have been selected to participate in the Summer Dental Research Program.
+Application for participation in the Summer Dental Research Program is a 2-step process: (1) submission of a Letter of Intent in the Fall semester and (2) submission of a research proposal in the Spring semester (typically January or February).
 The student's research mentor must be involved in both parts of this process.
 Proposals are evaluated by the school's Student Research & Honors Committee, which makes recommendations for funding to the Senior Associate Dean for Research.

 In a research-intensive laboratory, funding priority is given to graduate research students in that department’s degree program.
 Funding for PhD students usually has a higher priority than funding for MS or DDS students.
 Research support for non-PhD students, however, sometimes can be arranged with funds from government-, foundation-, or industry-sponsored research grants.